uleadapp/vps/docs/masternode_vps.md

 ## Insert your masternode private key

 In 99% you can use the generated settings as is.
 The only value you MUST change is the masternode private key, generated in your controller wallet.
 Contact the individual crypto community if unsure, although the steps are identical for most master node coins.
-Check the [Dash documentation for example](https://dashpay.atlassian.net/wiki/spaces/DOC/pages/1867877/Start+multiple+masternodes+from+one+wallet+start-many).

 <img src="images/masternode_vps/insert-your-masternode-private-key.png" alt="the master node private key" class="inline"/>